 Now Google Assistant is waiting for your commands or queries.

 2. Google Assistant is working to find the answer (thinking)

-After Google Assistant takes voice input, but before Google Home gives your the answer, the four-color LED lights will continue to spin clockwise.
+After Google Assistant takes voice input, but before Google Home gives you the answer, the four-colour LED lights will continue to spin clockwise.
 But they stop pulsing as shown below.

 It means Google Assistant is working hard to find the answer.

 When Google Home is responding to your voice command (with speaker), the 4-colour LED lights will stop spinning, and start to pulse continuously until it stops audio output, as shown below.

 Please note, when Google Home plays music or podcasts, it is NOT considered as responding and therefore, there are no LED lights once Google Home starts to play music.

 4. Microphone is muted (Google Home is not listening)